 JarvisCloud uses Stripe for managing all the credit card transactions.
 All the data shared to Jarvis Cloud related to your card is sent to Stripe.
 JarvisCloud does not store any information related to your credit card.
 You can add card details in the Billing section.

 Once the card is added successfully, you can recharge for a predefined amount of $10, $20, $50, or $100.
 If the recharge is successful, then JarvisCloud adds the same amount as credits in your wallet.

-Launch only when you are ready to use, as the instances are charged for an hour.
+Launch only when you are ready to use, as the instances are billed per minute.

-You should be able to see a running instance like this under create instances section.
+You should be able to see a running instance like this under create instance section.

 There are 4 critical actions that you can do while running instances.

 You can access Jupyter lab and also connect to the instance through the command line(Optional).